CameronCarroll/spree-batch-products/README.md

 Options are added to their respesctive record type, but are defined together on the Variant sheet.
 After creating the product and its variant, the program proceeds to handle exceptions, including option types.
 Option types themselves are pulled out of a product's exception_hash and associated to the variant's parent product.

 There are a couple syntactic elements to keep in mind for definining option types: The regular expressions used are "option_type_regex = /\w*:/" & "option_value_regex = /(\w*,)|(\w*;)/" respectively.
-I suggest your test your query out in something like [rubular](http://rubular.com/) or any given alternative to be sure that what you have will be matched.
+I suggest your test your data out in something like [rubular](http://rubular.com/) or any given alternative to be sure that what you have will be matched.
 (Or if you're a regex wizard, you could make the query more robust...)
 The above expressions are designed to parse a string as such: "Color:blue,red,green; Size:small,large;" --- Option_type_regex will yield "Color: and Size:" before being fed into chomp(1) to remove the colon.
 Option_value_regex will yield each option (red, blue, green; small, large;) in an array, and then uses chomp(1) to remove the end character.
 Your option values will not be picked up unless they are terminated with either a comma or semicolon.
 Your option types will not be picked up unless they are terminated with a colon.
 Finally, separate option type/value trees with a space.

+Notice: I couldn't manage to get the program to scan the entire sheet for option_types column and remove it.

 Record Updating
 ---------------